Error estimation of different schemes to measure spin-squeezing inequalities: Introduction

 The investigation of different schemes to test spin-squeezing inequalities is experimentally motivated.
-For different experimental set-ups some of the approaches are more suitable then others.
+For different experimental setups, some of the approaches are more suitable then others.
 For example, in Bose-Einstein condensates the total angular momenta can usually be resolved by absorption images \cite{Riedel2010, Schmied2016,Fadel2021}.
-As no measurements on single atoms can be performed, an estimator that relies on the total angular momentum is appropriate.
-In contrast, ion traps usually allow the read-out of the individual atoms.
-However, the simultaneous read-out of the ions by fluorescence measurements becomes challenging with increasing number of ions in the trap \cite{Bruzewicz2019}.
-In this case, the schemes that rely on pair correlations provide an alternative.
-Moreover, the schemes enable to evaluate spin-squeezing parameters from spin-spin correlations that have already been obtained in experiments \cite{Mei2022}.
+By shining a laser on the atoms whose frequency matches an internal transition, one of the spin states is pumped into an excited state.
+By imaging the intensity of the light that has passed through the atom cloud, the total number of atoms in each spin state can be inferred.
+As the atoms are indistinguishable and no measurements on single atoms are performed, an estimator that relies on the total angular momentum is appropriate.
+This is also the case for hot atomic vapors \cite{Kong2020, Mouloudakis2023}.
+In atomic vapors the total spin can be inferred from the Faraday effect.
+For this the vapor is irradiated by polarized light.
+The polarization rotates depending on the spin polarization and the changed polarization can be detected.